 - Blue

-Then, each type of ferret may have a different pattern in its fur.
+Each type of ferret may have a different pattern in its fur.
 The main recognized patterns are:

 - mitt